 Angela Owen was commissioned into the British Army in 1976, she served in the UK, Germany and had tours in Northern Ireland during the ‘Troubles’.
 She competed in the Commonwealth Games in Brisbane in the 100m and 200m sprints, setting the Army 200m record in 1982 which she still holds.

 Angela has always been passionate about helping women progress and founded Women in Defence UK in 2011, when she realised that despite the thousands of women working at all levels of UK defence, women seemed to be ‘thinly spread‘.
 All too often, Angela was one of two or three women at defence conferences or gatherings.
 She formed the group to provide a platform for networking, discussion and the exchanging of ideas and experiences for women across the defence enterprise.
-The inaugural Women in Defence Awards were held in October attracting over 200 entries from across the Armed Forces, MOD, defence industry and the defence 3rd sector.
+Over the last few years, the group has interviewed the Chief of the General Staff, the First Sea Lord and the Air Member Personnel about their plans for maximising talent and broadening diversity in the Armed Forces and recently interviewed the Commandant General Royal Marines about women in the Commandoes.
+Since their inception last year, the Women in Defence UK Awards have attracted over 600 nominations from across the Armed Forces, MOD Civil Service, defence industry and the defence 3rd sector.